faradeen-ja/MuleSoftJavaAPIDemo/README.md

 Now, let's dive into the Java integration.
 We'll use Java to create a custom component that interacts with the targeted e-commerce API or can be better customized with APIs of your choice.

 ![View Code](https://github.com/faradeen-ja/MuleSoftJavaAPIDemo/tree/d078bb46c1cf08037aab3dc6db68adc4b1674752/resources)

+**Deploy Time**
+**Development/Production**
+With our code ready and if no bugs, we should be able to test in development enviroment as well as shipping it in production.

+**Deploying the Frontend**
+We'll host the HTML, CSS, and JavaScript files on a web server.
+This can be your organization's server or a cloud-based hosting service.
+(GitHub static pages) or so.

+**Deploying the Java Component**
+For the Java component, we'll package it as a JAR file and include it in our application's classpath. *DIY